 One cannot out-train a bad diet, therefore, physical activity will only keep one so healthy.
 That is evidenced by the number of MAMILs, middle-aged men in lycra, one sees on bikes at the weekend cycling their legs off and potentially wrecking their knees.
 Fair play to them and they are healthier but they are no thinner.
 If one is carrying fat around one's abdomen, it is a danger to one's health.
 Fat takes on its own hormonal system and it affects all of one's health.
 I have learned this through bitter experience.
 I am not talking about this like I am holier than thou or better than anyone.
 I have lived this and I was chronically obese as a child so I know what I am talking about on this issue.
 Therefore, physical activity will go only so far in addressing this issue.

-With regard to the role of schools and education, many witnesses we met made reference to the key role schools must play in tackling childhood obesity, obviously, along with the children's parents.
+With regard to the role of schools and education, many witnesses we met made reference to the key role schools must play in tackling childhood obesity, obviously, with the children's parents.
 While schools have made many improvements in recent years, more can be done in this space.
-A number of possible measures for schools were discussed such as making health and well-being mandatory elements in school inspections and additional training for teachers in order that they know how to address physical and mental health issues such as complex ones like this.
+A number of possible measures for schools were discussed such as making health and well-being mandatory elements in school inspections and additional training for teachers in order that they know how to address complex physical and mental health issues such as this.